cestari-lab/VSG-Bar-seq/README.md

 # VSG-Bar-seq
-Script to split and map Oxford Nanopore reads for VSG-Bar-seq experiments.
+Script to split and map Oxford Nanopore reads for VSG-BarSeq experiments.